Route 28 Detour. Routes 28A and 28B are in service- CHECK ROUTE DELAYS AND DETOURS BUTTON BELOW FOR DETAILS

 Service animals are always welcome on any Space Coast Area Transit Vehicle.
 However, in keeping with best safety practices, emotional/ therapy animals and other pets are not permitted.

-The Department of Transportation ADA regulations, 49 CFR Section 37.3, defines a service animal as any guide dog, signal dog, or other animal individually trained to work or perform tasks for an individual with a disability, including, but not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, providing minimal protection or rescue work, pulling a wheelchair, or fetching dropped items.
+The Department of Transportation ADA regulations, 49 CFR Section 37.3, defines a service animal as any guide dog, signal dog, or other animal individually trained to work or perform tasks for an individual with a disability, including, but not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, providing minimal protection or rescue work, pulling a mobility device, or fetching dropped items.
 Regulation 49 C.F.R.
 Section 37.167(d) requires transit entities to permit service animals to accompany individuals with disabilities in vehicles and facilities.

 TAX FREE BENEFITS